HyenaPixel: Global Image Context with Convolutions: Evaluation

-In comparison to CAFormer-S18 with additional attention layers, H$_\text{b}$Former-S18 is $0.23\%$ behind.
-Combining attention with H$_\text{b}$ further increases the difference to $-0.38\%$ while attention and \hypx{} reduce the gap to $-0.11\%$.
-Differences in optimizer choice, the preference of local features in earlier stages (see Section~\ref{sec:analysis}), the incompatibility of learned features, and the higher robustness against resolution changes of convolution (cf. Figure~\ref{fig:resolution}) could be responsible.
+We have three models that qualify as ConvNets: H$_\text{b}$Former, \hypx{}Former, and C\hypx{}Former.
+Our best model, H$_\text{b}$Former, outperforms other strong ConvNets, namely ConvNeXt~\cite{liu2022convnet}, SLaK~\cite{liu2023more}, and ConvFormer~\cite{yu2022metaformer_baselines}, and achieves on par performance to InternImage~\cite{wang2023internimage} on small scale (InternImage-T, 5.0G MACs, $83.5\%$ accuracy) and even surpasses it by $0.3\%$ on a larger scale (InternImage-B, 18.0G MACs, $84.9\%$ accuracy) with an accuracy of $85.2\%$.
+In comparison to attention-based and hybrid models, the H$_\text{b}$Former shows competitive performance.
+On a small scale, the BiFormer-S~\cite{zhu2023biformer} surpasses the H$_\text{b}$Former-S18 by $0.3\%$, while it loses its advantage with increasing scale.
+H$_\text{b}$Former-B36 is on par with the MaxViT-L~\cite{tu2022maxvit} (43.9G MACs, $85.2\%$ accuracy) while requiring $52\%$ and $46\%$ fewer parameters and MACs, respectively.
+However, the CAFormer-B36~\cite{yu2022metaformer_baselines} is $0.3\%$ accuracy points ahead.

+The addition of a fixed neighborhood definition to the token mixer slightly reduces the categorization performance.
+By using 2D convolutions, we observe a drop of $0.3\%$ between H$_\text{b}$Former-B36 and \hypx{}Former-B36.

+Combining \hypx{} or H$_\text{b}$ with attention following CAFormer~\cite{yu2022metaformer_baselines} leads to mixed results.
+H$_\text{b}$ is incompatible with attention, leading to an $0.4\%$ advantage of CAFormer-S18 over H$_\text{b}$AFormer-S18.
+We assume that the local positional information learned by the earlier H$_\text{b}$ layers is not representative enough.
+On the other hand, replacing H$_\text{b}$ with \hypx{}, i.e. \hypx{}AFormer-S18, obtains equivalent performance to CAFormer-S18.
+The global context in earlier layers does not affect categorization performance.
+This aligns with our observation that \hypx{} learns local features in earlier stages (see Section~\ref{sec:analysis}).

-We find that \hypx{}Former-S18 and ConvFormer-S18 differ in about $50\%$ of the wrongly classified images, indicating a different solution.
-The best accuracy improves to $83.8\%$ with a simple ensemble of these two models by mean pooling the predictions.
-By adding H$_\text{b}$Former-S18 and CAFormer-S18 to the ensemble the best accuracy further increases to $84.5\%$.
+The model assembles achieve competitive performance without additional training.
+We find that \hypx{}Former-S18 and ConvFormer-S18 differ in about $50\%$ of the wrongly classified images.
+With a simple ensemble of these two models by mean pooling the predictions, namely \hypx{} / Conv, the accuracy improves to $84.0\%$.
+By adding H$_\text{b}$Former-S18 and CAFormer-S18 to the ensemble, i.e. \hypx{} / Conv / H$_{\text{b}}$ / CA, the accuracy further increases to $84.7\%$.

-The lower part of Tab.~\ref{tab:imagenet} reports results for higher-resolution images.
-Fine-tuning on a resolution of $384\,\text{px}^2$ puts ConvFormer-S18 ahead of \hypx{}Former-S18 by $0.12\%$.
+Tab.~\ref{tab:imagenet_hs} reports results for higher-resolution inputs.
+Fine-tuning on a resolution of $384\,\text{px}^2$ puts \hypx{}Former-S18 with an accuracy of $84.7\%$ ahead of ConvFormer-S18.
+By fine-tuning the unmodified \hypx{}Former-S18 $512\,\text{px}^2$ the accuracy is slightly increased to $84.8\%$.
+MaxViT-T trained on equal resolution performs significantly better while requiring more MACs.